Rally vs Allstar: The Modern Fleet Card Alternative

 Acceptance, pricing, EV charging, driver workflows, and finance - see where Rally and Allstar differ.

-Allstar is a large UK incumbent with separate products for fuel, EV charging, vehicle services, and business payments.
-That modular setup can work well for UK operators who want a familiar network-led provider.
+Allstar is a UK incumbent owned by Corpay (formerly FleetCor) with a modular product family - Allstar One for fuel, Chargepass for combined fuel and EV, Supermarket+ for low-cost fuel, and Plus for Visa-network business credit, plus add-ons such as ServicePoint and the Co-Pilot app.
+That setup can work well for UK operators who want a familiar network-led provider.
 Rally takes a different approach: one open-network, Visa-backed platform that covers fuel, EV charging, tolls, parking, maintenance, and broader approved business spend across the UK, EU, and beyond.

 Open-market buying power